stat6250-w18/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): If i'm using number and letters both as characters, would I just add quotes to the numbers as well?
 - *Question* (akrishnamurthy-stat6250): Can one FORMAT be defined to include both character and numeric data ?
 - *Answer* (akrishnamurthy-stat6250): FORMAT can be defined for either character or numeric data and cannot hold mixed data types.
 When the specified values are character, the format name should begin with '$' and values should be enclosed within quotes.
 Format for numeric values should not be enclosed within quotes and format name should not begin with '$'.
+- Question (nshrivastava2-stat6250): There are many existing SAS formats that you can use.
+What is the Character formats begin with ?